 Many of the stories told about Bering Land Bridge National Preserve are focused on its prehistory, but the more recent past and present-day cultural traditions of Northwest Alaska are just as important.
 Deeply-rooted cultural practices and traditional subsistence hunting and gathering are still a part of everyday life for most Inupiaq communities around the Seward Peninsula.
-The protection of resources within Bering Land Bridge helps to support these lifestyles, as well as communicate to others the importance of Alaska Native heritage in a holistic context.
+The protection of resources within Bering Land Bridge helps to support these lifestyles and communicate the importance of Alaska Native heritage in a holistic context.

 Today's cultural groups of the Seward Peninsula remain closely tied to the ancestors who first crossed over from Siberia, and many still have living relatives on the Asian side of the Bering Strait.
 Up until European contact in the 19th century, these groups led mobile subsistence lifestyles, moving seasonally with food availability and thriving off the land and the sea.

 In 1884, the US Bureau of Education appointed Sheldon Jackson as a special agent for Alaska to establish schools and missions in Native communities throughout the Seward Peninsula.
-Jackson was under the impression that these groups were living in poor conditions, some just barely surviving; on the contrary however, this was in fact a misunderstanding of cultural and lifestyle practices.
-It turns out that Jackson first visited the Inupiat during a normal seasonal resource shortage and mistook it for chronic starvation, without considering the cyclical nature of resource availability in the arctic.
+Jackson was under the impression that these groups were living in poor conditions, some just barely surviving, but this was actually a misunderstanding of cultural and lifestyle practices.
+It turns out that Jackson first visited the Inupiat during a normal seasonal resource shortage and mistook it for chronic starvation without considering the cyclical nature of resource availability in the arctic.

 This program essentially changed not only the traditional subsistence lifestyle of the Inupiat, but also the social organization and health of their communities.
-With an increasingly sedentary lifestyle, villages were hit hard by disease epidemics such as the 1918 influenza that wiped out significant portions of the population.
-Over time populations have recovered, but communities continue to work hard to preserve and promote the cultural traditions that have made them who they are today.
+With an increasingly sedentary lifestyle, villages were hit hard by disease epidemics such as the 1918 influenza, which wiped out significant portions of the population.
+Populations have recovered over time, but communities continue to work hard to preserve and promote the cultural traditions that have made them who they are today.